-The Shareholders' Meeting of April 28, 2021, at the reasoned proposal of the Board of Statutory Auditors, assigned the engagement to KPMG S.p.A., pursuant to Article 13, paragraph 1 of Legislative Decree no. 39, of January 27, 2010, for the independent audit of FinecoBank's accounts for the financial years from 2022 to 2030.
+The Shareholders' Meeting of April 28, 2021 assigned the engagement to KPMG S.p.A., pursuant to Article 13, paragraph 1 of Legislative Decree no. 39, of January 27, 2010, for the independent audit of FinecoBank's accounts for the financial years from 2022 to 2030.
 In particular, the independent audit engagement involves verifying: